 I have always been interested in radio, even since childhood.
 When I was 10 years old, the neighbor kids had a short-wave receiver in their basement that we would play with frequently.
 It was amazing to listen to all of the different kinds of sounds the radio would receive.
-We listened to short wave broadcast, airline, commercial and amateur radio.
+We listened to short wave broadcast, airline, teletype, commercial and amateur radio.
 What great fun!
 I sent for and received a QSL card from HCJB.
-Later, I was elmered by my good friend WA7AID and was first licensed in 1966 and got my General a year later.
-My Dad built me a "shack" in the backyard and I built a tri-band quad and put it on top of a telephone pole that was later supplemented with various wire antennas.
+Later, I was elmered by my good friend WA7AID, was first licensed in 1966 and got my general call WA7FSB a year later.
+I have been continuously licensed since then.
+My Dad built me a "shack" in the backyard and I built a tri-band quad and put it on top of a telephone pole that was later festooned with various wire antennas.

 DX and all of the things that go with it has always been of greatest interest to me.
 When I lose the itch to DX I wll stop.
 But it hasn't happened yet!

-I am currenty using a Kenwood TS-590 and an Ameritron AL-80A amplifier feeding a Tennadyne T-6 and a bunch of wires.
+I am currenty using a Kenwood TS-590 and an Ameritron AL-80A amplifier feeding a Tennadyne T-8 and a bunch of wires with hardline.
+While it is by comparison, quite a modest station, it does work DX just fine.

-In '07 I got DXCC No.1 and when I can catch PDRK and Bouvet on CW, I will have 'em all on my favorite mode.
+In '07 I got ARRL DXCC No.1 and when I can catch PDRK and Bouvet on CW, I will have 'em all on the only "true" mode.

 You must be logged in to file a report on this page